govhealth/PostpartumTOC/input/pagecontent/index.md

  	- Implication for Data Element Representation in FHIR: Intra-facility and inter-provider variation complicates data mapping to FHIR resources and extraction, potentially contributing to lower-than-expected reporting rates, despite data availability and standardized queries.
   	- Data Element Example: Intention to Breastfeed: This data element is typically captured during prenatal visits and may also be documented at the time of labor and delivery.
 However, if a patient presents for imminent delivery without prior prenatal care in the system, this information may not be captured in structured fields, even though it could be documented in the sending system’s information.
 - Limitations with Data Mapping
 	- Finding: Data elements that were captured in structured data fields during clinical care were not consistently mapped to data standards.
-The lack of mapped data standards could be due to the limited awareness of the standards, no current standard exists, or the data standard has challenges meeting clinical needs.
+The lack of mapped data standards could be due to the limited awareness of the standards, the lack of an existing applicable standard, or the data standard has challenges meeting clinical needs.
  	- Implications for Data Element Representation in FHIR: The process of aligning data to standards like LOINC or SNOMED can be complex and time-consuming.
 However, without dedicated terminology or pre-expanded value sets, coded elements cannot be reliably exchanged.
   	- Data Element Example: Clinical Risk Assessments: Assessments, such as the Edinburgh Postpartum Depression Scale (EPDS), will have the total score mapped to the appropriate LOINC code.
 The components that make up the total score have LOINC codes, but they were not mapped in the EHR.
 Due to this the total EPDS score could be mapped to FHIR but the individual components of the score were not mapped.
 - Unspecified USCDI+ Maternal Health Postpartum TOC data elements